 Now that we have shared a few of the best websites to learn to code for free, now it is time to share some courses that will help you learn faster and easier.
 These courses are aimed at both beginners and intermediate learners.
 By following these courses, you will be not only able to learn how to code but also do advanced programming.
 So, let’s get started.

 1. Udacity CS 101: Intro to Computer Science

-Udacity CS101 is a beginner level course to learn to code for free.
-It teaches you how to build a search engine in Python programming language.
+Udacity CS101 is a beginner-level course to learn to code for free.
+It teaches you how to build a search engine in the Python programming language.
 In this course, you will learn about key computer science concepts.
 The instructor for the course is Dave Evans who has done an excellent job in presenting the concepts to new learners.
-At the end of the course, you will be familiar with beginner level computer science concepts and basic Python knowledge.
+At the end of the course, you will be familiar with beginner-level computer science concepts and basic Python knowledge.

 2. CS50: Introduction to Computer Science

 If you are looking for a comprehensive introduction to computing and programming in general, there is nothing better than CS50.
 It is taught by David J. Milan and is created by Harvard University.
 It is one of the well laid out courses in computing and offers an extensive introduction to computing.
 In this course, you will learn various computing concepts including encapsulation, data structures, algorithms, and so on.
 They have nine problem sets and one final project.
 The course is self-paced, and you can learn it according to your choice.